 Proving Criminal Intent

-In order to be found guilty of a white collar crime, prosecutors must prove that you intended to commit a crime with one of the following states of mind:
+To find you guilty of a white collar crime, prosecutors must prove that you intended to commit a crime with one of the following states of mind:

-- acting purposely - the defendant had an underlying conscious object to act;
+- Acting purposely: The defendant had an underlying conscious object to act.

-- acting knowingly - the defendant is practically certain that the conduct will cause a particular result;
+- Acting knowingly: The defendant is practically certain that the conduct will cause a particular result.

-- acting negligently - The defendant was not aware of the risk, but should have been aware of the risk.
+- Acting negligently: The defendant was not aware of the risk but should have been aware of the risk.

 To increase your chances of a successful defense in a white collar case, get an experienced attorney on your side.
 Attorney Ann Fitz is ready to develop a strong defense on your behalf.